Jessica-ovabor/book-api/README.md

 To explore and use this API, follow these steps:

-1. Open the web app on your browser: https://githu.com/Jessica-ovabor/book-api
+1. After cloning and making sure the app is running click on the url and add / docs to it : example (http://127.0.0.1:8000/docs)

-2. Create an  account:
+2. Create a new book:
-   - Click 'auth' to reveal a dropdown menu of the authentication routes, then register an admin account via the '/auth/register/admin' route.
+   - Click '/create/books' to reveal a dropdown menu of the authentication routes, then register an admin account via the '/auth/register/admin' route.
 Input your details and a type 'admin' will be assigned. to create an admin account.
  Create a student account:
    - Click 'student' to reveal a dropdown menu of the authentication routes, then register an admin account via the '/student/register' route.
 Input your details and a type 'student' will be assigned.